subzeroid/instagrapi/README.md

 # instagrapi
 Fast and effective Instagram Private API wrapper (public+private requests and challenge resolver).
-Use the most recent version of the API from Instagram, which was obtained using [reverse-engineering with Charles Proxy](https://adw0rd.com/2020/03/26/sniffing-instagram-charles-proxy/en/).
+Use the most recent version of the API from Instagram, which was obtained using [reverse-engineering with Charles Proxy](https://adw0rd.com/2020/03/26/sniffing-instagram-charles-proxy/en/) and [Proxyman](https://proxyman.io/).

 <img src="https://github.com/adw0rd/instagrapi/workflows/Package/badge.svg?branch=master"><br>